Search

 • The Juice Box Bully

 This post includes a list of children’s books about bullying that are great read alouds for elementary teachers.
-If you are looking for resources that go with these bullying books for children, then click the images below.
-They will bring you to book companion resources based on these picture books about bullying.
-Each book companion includes reading comprehension questions, writing prompts, SEL lesson ideas, and much more!
 They are all part of my Starts With a Story collection.
+Check out the full list below!

 1. Stand Tall, Molly Lou Melon by Patty Lovell